-We are all too aware of the challenges that retailers faced, observes Kris Hamer, VP Research, in keeping up with demand as fears of COVID-19 gathered pace.
+We are all too aware of the challenges that retailers faced in keeping up with demand as fears of COVID-19 gathered pace.
 Pictures in the media depicting empty supermarket shelves were shared far and wide.

-Retail Insight’s analysis was first to argue that significant increases in customer numbers and a few extra items in each basket was the primary cause of empty shelves against the popular narrative of widespread panic-buying.
+Retail Insight’s analysis was the first to argue that significant increases in customer numbers and a few extra items in each basket were the primary cause of empty shelves against the popular narrative of widespread panic-buying.

 In that spirit, we analyzed data from thousands of grocery stores in China.
 This analysis revealed that we should expect further sales spikes when countries emerge from lockdown.
 Here we provide the findings and next steps to help grocery retailers to prepare.

 Having managed the physical challenges in store, future risks to trade are a matter of product availability.
 The answer seems simple.
 Just build up enough stock of the right lines and hold it ready for another potential sales spike.
 But stores rarely have enough space either in the backroom or shop floor to store excess stock over and above the volume needed to satisfy regular customer demand.
 Hiring shipping containers to expand warehouse space is another option – but there is a worldwide shortage of these too.
 That is just considering the physical space limits.
 Add the implications of holding excess stock on labor productivity, which is already under pressure due to absenteeism.
 Widescale bulk storage at stores does not seem sensible, even if it is deliverable.

 For all the constraints outlined above and others, we believe grocery retailers should focus additional stockholding on specific sub-categories that have shown to increase sales post-lockdown significantly.
 Our consistent experience of commercially available forecasting solutions is that they will not, and are designed not to, respond immediately and wholly to spikes in demand.

 Taking anonymized data from thousands of retail stores trading in China, we have identified the top departments which significantly outperformed after lockdown, compared to average sales over the four weeks before lockdown, as shown below: